Kagu-chan/anki-jpdb.reader/docs/custom-meta.md

     "host": ["*://*.crunchyroll.com/*", "*://music.youtube.com/*"],
     // auto: false makes this configuration not parse automatically "auto": false,
     // disable excludes those pages from parsing.
-CR does not has any Japanese text at all, for youtube it is to rmove the parse controls
+CR does not have any Japanese text at all, for YouTube it is to remove the parse controls
-    "disabled": true,
+    "disabled": true
   },
   { // The actual keyboard shortcut and "Parse page" logic refers to this configuration
-    // Match all pages (that is, if they dont find any other configuration that matches) "host": "<all_urls>",
+    // Match all pages (that is, if they don't find any other configuration that matches) "host": "<all_urls>",
-    // dont parse them automatically, so they respond to the shortcuts defined in the settings "auto": false,
+    // Don't parse them automatically, so they respond to the shortcuts defined in the settings "auto": false,
     // Parse the 'body' of the page
-    "parse": "body",
+    "parse": "body"
   },
   { // The CDE extension from JPDB is implemented here:
     "host": [